uchi91/E-Invoice-Design-using-XSLT---part2-Reserving-Fields-For-Next-Tutorials/README.md

-# E-Invoice-Design-using-XSLT---part2-Reserving-Fields-For-Next-Tutorials
+#part2_Reserving-Fields-For-Next-Tutorials

-This is an allocation of e-invoice fields like logos, invoice details, information of sender-receiver parties or invoice notes.
-Invoice visual output.html was added for simplicity.
+* This is an allocation of e-invoice fields for next tutorials like fields of
+  * logos
+  * invoice details
+  * sender-receiver information
+  * invoice notes.
+  * barcode

+Invoice visual [output.html](output.html) was added for simplicity without you having to transform.